bangiyev/Soft-Serve/README.md

 ## Note

-- InfoWindow component is slightly bugged, so I used InfoWindowF as suggested by a comment on react-google-maps support
+- InfoWindow component is slightly bugged (renders twice), so I used InfoWindowF as suggested by a comment on react-google-maps support